imrn/TreePyO/README.rst

 GENERAL
 =======
 TreePyO enables visual navigation of full object hierarcy within a Python runtime.
-It is ideal for grasping internals of an application.
+It is ideal for grasping internals of an object_group/application.
 Objects, members, classes, functions, modules, lists, dicts, etc; namely, any object hierarcy can be navigated as they are alive.

 SCREENSHOT